Managing Git Projects: Git Subtree vs. Submodule

 - It’s easy to use it with your main repository because it’s saved as commits.

-- The module’s contents can be changed without the necessity to create a separate repository copy of the dependency.
+- The module’s contents can be changed without a necessity to create a separate repository copy of the dependency.

 - Users of your current repository do not need to learn anything new to use the git subtree.
 They can forget the fact that you’re managing dependencies with git subtree.